katrijnvandeun/WSPCA/README.md

 ## 3. ANNOTATION OF SELECTED PROBE SETS

-Annotate the probe-sets with non-zero weights resulting from SPCovR and SGCCA, SPLS
+Annotate the probe-sets with non-zero weights resulting from WSPCA: *R/Annotation.r*
-  * For SGCCA and SPLS: use *DATA/GENEIDS_spls.txt* and *DATA/GENEIDS_sgcca.txt* as input to AmiGO: http://amigo.geneontology.org/amigo
-  * For SPCovR, retrieve the AFFYIDS within *MATLAB/Script_SPCovRanalysis.m* (see the bottom of this file) and convert these to the official gene symbols using DAVID (as the annotation file included in the data folder may be outdated): https://david.ncifcrf.gov/.
-Next submit the official gene symbols to AmiGO.

 ## 4. SIMULATION STUDY

+Generation of the data: *MATLAB/Simulation_GenerateData.m* Analysis of the data: *MATLAB/Simulation_AnalyzeData.m* for PCA, WPCA, and WSPCA, and for *R/Simulation_AnalyzeData.r* SPCA Creation of the boxplots: *R/script_wspca_pma_boxplots_final_Prandom.r*